How "Related issues" works exactly?

 I've added this documentation to the FAQ.

-RE: How "Related issues" works exactly? - Added by Nikolay Solakov over 10 years ago
+RE: How "Related issues" works exactly? - Added by Nikolay Solakov about 11 years ago

 Maybe Jean-Philippe has to explain this, because I remember there was an incomplete implementation of this feature in r506.